oh-kay-blanket/resume/Kayla_Plunkett_CV.md

-## Kayla Plunkett - Curriculum Vitae
+# Kayla Plunkett - Curriculum Vitae

-# work experience
+## Work Experience

+### Manager, Front End Development & Experiments

+__Sally Beauty__
+_2022 - present | Denton, Texas_

+* Optimized workflows and set SLAs based on needs from cross-functional business, marketing and product teams.

+* Negotiated with the Salesforce platform development team to advance the Front End team’s professional growth needs.

+* Mentored five developers to optimize front end SEO and refactor code to meet ADA standards for nine sites and two AWS-powered apps.

 ### Sr. Front End Developer

 __Sally Beauty__
+_2021 - 2022 | Denton, Texas_

+* Implemented an Agile framework, leading to a 40% increase in dev productivity.

+* As the Front End SME, I owned the delivery of lean, omnichannel optimizations.

+* Developed A/B tests to drive core KPIs with an emphasis on continuous development and customer-centric design.

+### Front End Developer

+__Sally Beauty__
-_2020 - present | Denton, Texas_
+_2020 - 2021 | Denton, Texas_

+* Authored a rich knowledge base and hosted curated learning events, strengthening department-wide competence and autonomy.

-* Developed innovative strategies to improve site performance and significantly reduce build time.
+* Created scalable and reusable components to improve site load time and reduce build time.

-* Worked with partners to implement experiments, which reduced bounce rate and increased conversion and RPV.

-* In addition to fostering the development of two employees under my care I was a leadership mentor to another ecommerce team member.
+* Innovated a custom API-powered SPA for virtual hair color try on, boosting conversion in a core product category.

-### Front End Developer & Designer
+### Owner, Front End Developer & Designer

 __Kayla Plunkett Web Design & Development__
 _2018 - present | Dallas, Texas_

-* Developed and launched an international multi-lingual ecommerce platform.
+* Developed a multilingual international ecommerce platform.

-* Produced business sites for clients with a focus on mobile first, SEO, and clean design.
+* Partnered closely with clients, blending our passions, to produce business sites anchored by customer centricity, mobile first design and SEO relevance.

-* Delivered custom projects built with WordPress, CSS3 & PHP with a streamlined UX.
+* With an emphasis on action and decision making, I delivered all client projects websites built with WordPress, CSS3 & PHP, within contract dates.

 ### Educator

 __World Family Club__
 _2017 - 2019 | Tokyo, Japan_

 * Provided English education via phone to children in Japan.

 ### IT/AV Support Analyst

 __St George's University of London__
 _2015 - 2017 | London, U.K._